-Anatolian Peninsula has been inhabited by Turkic tribes since the early 11th century.
-During the decline of the Seljuk Empire in Iran and increasing Mongol pressure coming from the East, Turkmens (which means a group of Turkic tribes converted to Islam and who live in Western Asia) moved to Anatolia and had refuge under the reign of Seljuks of Anatolia.
+The Anatolian Peninsula has been inhabited by Turkic tribes since the early 11th century.
+During the decline of the Seljuk Empire in Iran and increasing Mongol pressure coming from the East, Turkmens (which means a group of Turkic-language-speaking tribes converted to Islam and who live in Western Asia) moved to Anatolia and took refuge under the reign of Seljuks of Anatolia.

-From the beginning of this period, we do see Anatolian carpets in terms of pile knotted carpets first woven in Anatolia by the effects of Turks.
-The first carpets that we find in the mosques remaining from the Seljuk period are generally very coarse, extremely big, with a few colors, and with always repetitive patterns.
-From those common properties, we do deduct the fact that those carpets were not home made because they are much bigger than carpets that are possible to be woven within the house conditions.
-That means also Seljuks were financing those carpets to be used in municipal buildings such as palaces, madrasahs (medieval Islamic schools), or mosques.
-The main aim of those carpets is not to embellish the entourage but to provide the isolation of those buildings from the cold.
-Also, the coarse structure emphasizes the fact of speed during the weaving of those carpets, so the carpers should be ready for new buildings financed by Seljuks when they are ready to be used.
+From the beginning of this period, we see Anatolian carpets in terms of knotted pile carpets first woven in Anatolia by the efforts of the Turks.
+The first carpets that we find in mosques remaining from the Seljuk period are generally extremely large, very coarse, with a few colors, and always with repetitive patterns.
+From those common properties, we can deduct that those carpets were not homemade, because they are much bigger than carpets that are possible to be woven within the house conditions.
+That also means that Seljuks were financing those carpets to be used in municipal buildings such as palaces, madrasahs (medieval Islamic schools), or mosques.
+The main aim of those carpets was not to embellish the entourage but to provide insolation of those buildings from the cold.
+Also, the coarse structure emphasizes the need for speed in the weaving of those carpets, so the carpets should be ready for new buildings financed by Seljuks when the buildings were ready to be occupied.

-The repetitive pattern structure taken from the ornaments of Central Asian brick building outside faces, do not have any shamanistic effect and were most probably designed on purpose.
-Because Seljuks had a very bgüig concern about converting to or providing the subjects recently became Muslim a strict Sunni type of belief in which the shamanistic traits should be erased.
+The repetitive pattern structure taken from the ornaments of Central Asian exterior brick building facades do not have any shamanistic meaning, and were most probably designed on purpose.
+Seljuks had a very deep concern about providing their subjects who recently became Muslim a strict Sunni type of belief, in which shamanistic traits should be erased.

-After the collapse of the Seljuks at the beginning of the 14th century, we see the triumph of local seigniories which had a closer lifestyle and policy to the nomads and nomadic life.
-We see the Anatolian carpets becoming much smaller and nearly always in the size of a prayer rug, not necessarily with a prayer niche but other with mysterious animals depicted.
-This is for sure the effect of the nomadic life, state-controlled carpet production left its place to the individual carpet production either in cottages or nomadic tents with much finer weaves and a lot of animal style patterns such as dragons, phoenix, sacred deers, and many other creatures that have a meaning in shamanistic belief.
+After the collapse of the Seljuks at the beginning of the 14th century, we see the triumph of local seigniories which had a closer lifestyle to and policy toward the nomads and nomadic life.
+We see the Anatolian carpets becoming much smaller and nearly always in the size of a prayer rug, not necessarily with a prayer niche but with other mysterious animals depicted.
+This is definitely the effect of nomadic life, in which state-controlled carpet production left its place to the individual carpet production, either in cottages or nomadic tents with much finer weaves and a lot of animal-style patterns such as dragons, phoenixes, sacred deers, and many other creatures that have a meaning in shamanistic belief.

-At the beginning of the 15t century, we see Ottomans establishing a stable system.
-This system has provided Turkmen Tribes to settle in the western Anatolian valleys and partially make animal husbandry like their ancestors.
-Carpets known as a diplomatic gift, ottomans have begun to finance and supervise carpet production going on in Western Anatolian towns such as Ushak, Gördes, Kula, Demirci, Simav, Selendi, and other towns around.
-All the positive factors such as experienced Turkmen as spinning and weaving workforce, sheep and wool, dye materials, one branch of the Silk road heading to Smyrna were around.
+At the beginning of the 15th century, we see Ottomans establishing a stable system.
+This system provided Turkmen Tribes the ability to settle in the western Anatolian valleys and partially practice animal husbandry like their ancestors.
+With carpets known as diplomatic gifts, Ottomans began to finance and supervise carpet production in Western Anatolian towns such as Ushak, Gördes, Kula, Demirci, Simav, Selendi, and others.
+All of the positive factors, such as an experienced Turkmen spinning and weaving workforce, sheep and wool, dye materials, and one branch of the Silk Road leading to Smyrna were there.
 So Ottomans transformed the cottage industry to a state-monitored workshop industry and gained huge amounts of money from the exportation of those carpets.
 The imperial design workshop was also involved in this production operation and created some very beautiful patterns based on tile or bookbinding patterns such as medallions or spandrels.
-Those patterns would influence Turkmen rural production of Carpets and kilims but also some weaving schools in Iran, Syria, and Balkans with mostly the designs but also the colors and weaving techniques.
-So-called Transylvanian rugs are the fruit of this vaste operation of state-monitored production that took several centuries.
-We do call this period the classical period of Turkish Carpet Production.
-In that period some carpet designs painted by renaissance painters have taken the names of those painters for their classification.
+Those patterns would influence Turkmen rural production of carpets and kilims, but also some weaving schools in Iran, Syria, and the Balkans with mostly the designs but also with the colors and weaving techniques.
+So-called Transylvanian rugs are the fruit of this vast operation of state-monitored production in Turkey/Anatolia that lasted for several centuries.
+We do call this period the Classical Period of Turkish carpet production.
+In that period some carpet designs painted by Renaissance painters have taken the names of those painters for their classification.
 Holbein, Crivelli, Lotto, Bellini carpets are the famous ones in that type of classification.

-Towards the late 18th century, the industrial revolution has begun to show its effect on the Ottoman empire and ottoman art.
-The classical patterns have been tried to be modernized, the natural dyes began to be leftover for the new chemical ones, and machinery has begun to show its effect of mass production such as the spinning of the yarns.
-After the mid 19th century, we do see a more centralized carpet production being closer to the machinery and accumulated around the capital city of Istanbul.
-Individualism and freestyle applied by the weavers in a limited but harmonious way disappear totally in this period.
+Towards the late 18th century, the industrial revolution began to show its effect on the Ottoman Empire and Ottoman art.
+The classical patterns were attempted to be modernized, the natural dyes began to be abandoned for the new chemical ones, especially after the 1870s, and machinery began to show its effect on mass production, such as the spinning of yarns.
+After the mid-19th century, we see a more centralized carpet production being closer to the machinery and accumulating around the capital city of Istanbul.
+Individualism and freestyle applied by the weavers in a limited but harmonious way disappeared totally in this period.
 The finesse and the regularity of a carpet began to be more important than the color balance and the freedom of the pattern.
-First revolutions seen in Gördes have been followed in more and more close production places to the Ottoman palace, in a succession, such as Bandirma, Hereke, Kumkapı, and Feshane, just because the carpets were more and more expensive objects that only the members of Ottoman court and their entourage were able to have them.
-Nearly all of the production going on in those places were subjecting Ottoman court and nobody else.
+First, revolutions seen in Gördes were followed in closer and closer production locations to the Ottoman palace in a succession, such as Bandirma, Hereke, Kumkapı, and Feshane, just because the carpets were more and more expensive objects that only the members of the Ottoman court and their entourages were able to afford.
+Nearly all of the production going on in those locations was subjected to Ottoman court oversight, and to no one else.

-After the collapse of the Ottomans, the new republic tried to protect the still ongoing factories in Hereke.
-Feshane carpet factory was already closed and Kumkapi was an ensemble of small private institutions.
-The official bank supplied (Sümerbank) workshops operated till the ends of the 1990s but neither the supply nor the quality of materials was not enough to keep the high-quality demand of inner or foreigner demands.
+After the collapse of the Ottomans in 1923, the New Republic tried to protect the still-ongoing factories in Hereke.
+The Feshane carpet factory was already closed and Kumkapi was an ensemble of small private institutions.
+The official bank (Sümerbank) owned and financed workshops and operated until the end of the 1990s, but neither the supply nor the quality of materials was enough to keep up with both the domestic and foreign demand for high-quality carpets.